 For optimizing the elution condition, it is recommended to always use a linear ionic strength gradient.
-The obtained results will then be used for the optimal elution buffer when moving to a step elution method which often is preferred in process scale due to that the target molecule is eluted in a more concentrated form, thus decreasing buffer consumption and shortening purification cycle times.
+The results will then be used for the optimal elution buffer when moving to a step elution method which is often the preferred method in process scale as the target molecule is eluted in a more concentrated form.
+Buffer consumption can be decreased and purification cycle times shortened.

-Elution is in most cases carried out using a high salt concentration but altering the pH to change the charge of the adsorbed target molecule can be used as an alternative.
+Elution is in most cases carried out using a high salt concentration but altering the pH to change the charge of the adsorbed target molecule is an alternative.
 A stronger binding may require higher salt concentration for elution.
 The optimal salt concentration is dependent on the purity and recovery requirements, as well as the properties of the target molecule.

-Applying gradient elution gives higher purity than step elution, but step elution may be desired to obtain the highest possible concentration of the target.
-To optimize the salt concentration for step elution an initial linear gradient test run should be carried out to obtain suitable step elution conditions, see Figure 2.
+Applying gradient elution gives higher purity than step elution, but step elution may be preferred to obtain the highest possible concentration of the target.
+To optimize the salt concentration for step elution an initial linear gradient test run should be carried out to determine suitable step elution conditions, see Figure 2.